tylernpc/Landing-Page/README.md

 # Landing-Page
-The Oding Project landing page
+The Odin Project landing page
+Tyler Le
+10.11.23
+Creating this for the Odin Project, simple html css project